 Please note that in-person instruction is equally important.
 We recommend all Judges of Election take in-person training.

 Note: ALL classes will be held in the County Council Room, located on 1st floor in the Government Center Building (201 W. Front Street, Media, PA).
-Parking guidance will be communicated via email.

 Online training is available for ALL Poll Workers, but please note the following:

-The Open Houses are scheduled for Saturday, October 14, 2023 from 10 a.m. - 2 p.m., and Wednesday October 25, 2023 from 11 a.m. – 3 p.m., and will be held in the Delaware County Council Room, located on 1st floor in the Government Center Building, located at 201 W. Front St., in Media.
+All Open Houses will be held in the Delaware County Council Room, 1st floor in the Government Center Building, located at 201 W. Front St., in Media.

-Poll workers are asked to check their email for details, including information about parking, and can contact the Poll Worker Hotline at (484) 460-3750 with any questions.
+Poll workers are asked to check their email for details, including information about parking, and can contact the Poll Worker Hotline at (484) 460-3750 with questions.

 About the Poll Worker Test

 A score of 80% (20 out of 25 questions answered correctly) is needed to pass.
 The test can be taken as many times as needed to score a passing grade.
 If a Poll Worker would prefer a hard copy of the test, please contact the Poll Worker Hotline at (484) 460-3750 to make arrangements.
+To ensure poll workers are rested before Election Day, the test link will be removed at 9:00 p.m. .on Monday, November 4, 2024.

-Poll Workers should enter via the parking garage on Third Street side of Government Center Building, park their car on Level C, take the elevator to the Lobby on the Ground Floor, and then proceed to the Voter Registration table.
+On Saturday only, Poll Workers should enter via the parking garage on Third Street side of Government Center Building, park their car on Level C, take the elevator to the Lobby on the Ground Floor, and then proceed to the Voter Registration table.

+ALL Election Day material drop-offs will be held at the Government Center Building in Media.
 Poll Workers should enter via the parking garage on Third Street side of Government Center Building, park their car on Level C, then and take the elevator to the Lobby on the Ground Floor.

 Judge of Elections | $150 | For each service precinct.
 Maximum of 2 precincts. |